 It was the most beautiful space for healing and creativity.
 I’m in a time and place in my life where I needed this the most, and New Mexico is so full of wonder and enchantment, I was really able to reconnect with parts of myself that were lost, or maybe not fully discovered yet.
 I was able to reconnect with that which is mystical and sacred.

 My second trip to Taos was not part of the original tour, but a last-minute invite from a friend who also happened to be on the road.
 I was thrilled to get back to Taos and spend a little more time in the Mountains before leaving New Mexico and heading to the PNW.
 Unfortunately on the way back up I ran into a bit of car trouble, which spiraled into a 36 hour ordeal where I was in full-blown damsel in distress mode trying to get a car fixed or towed in Taos on a Sunday.
 Now let me preface this by reminding everyone that I’ve been living in New York for 6 years… So I’ve become accustomed to things moving at a certain pace, and being able to find anything I need at any given day or time.
+As you can imagine, living in New York, you come across lots of different drivers.
+Those people who have been on the roads for years and years and have a lot of knowledge and experience about how to manage the busy roads.
+Yet, you have new drivers who think that just because they’ve passed their test, they can drive any way they want.
+I can’t begin to tell you how dangerous roads in New York can be if you don’t drive on them properly.
+My friend even said the other day that she knew someone who had to enroll in a Defensive driving course in the area because they were caught driving recklessly.
+It’s dangerous.
+So, you could say that I have a good idea about how to manage and resolve any problem I find myself in.
 Being that it wasn’t my car, and I was booked to fly to Portland the next day, I was in a bit of a predicament to solve this problem ASAP!

 I found myself running into my Taos angels all along the way.
 I stumbled into two amazing women who I met at the event the night before at a coffee shop in the midst of my car crisis.
 These ladies filled me with comfort and inspiration, and even provided some refuge when I needed it the most!
 More strangers along the way were offering, water, tools, rides, tow trucks, and anything else that could possibly help.
 I have to say, as a touring musician I have been quite lucky not to have too many horror stories from the road.
 And especially as a woman traveling alone, I have to take special care.
 This was one of those situations where I had to put my hands up and let the universe take control.
 I knew all I could do was ride it out and hold on to faith that there’s something bigger in the works in the midst of all the chaos.